 INTRODUCTION

 Phytoestrogens represent the group of natural products that, due to the structural similarity with the female sex hormones, have the biological activity as estrogens (Nikolic et al., 2017).
-Soybean is the main source of plant derived phytoestrogen especially in dairy cows, pigs, goats and poultry species and it substitute animal proteins like bone meal .
+Soybean is the main source of plant derived phytoestrogen especially in dairy cows, pigs, goats and poultry species and it substitutes animal proteins like bone meal .
 The health benefits of isoflavones have been described and should make it desirable to increase soybean/isoflavone consumption.
-The major driving force stimulated the production and consumption of soybean all over the world is the use of soybean meal as high-quality source of protein and unsaturated fatty acids for utilising energy by the animal in livestock feed industry (Blair, 2008; Dei, 2011).
+The major driving force that has stimulated the production and consumption of soybean all over the world is the use of soybean meal as high-quality source of protein and unsaturated fatty acids for utilising energy by the animal in livestock feed industry (Blair, 2008; Dei, 2011).